Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/gateway-administation.md

 ## Traceability Agent

 The Traceability Agent is used to prepare the transaction events that are sent to Amplify platform.
-Each time an API is called by a consumer, an event (summary + detail) is sent to Amplify Central and is visible in API Observer.
+Each time an API is called by a consumer, an event (summary + detail) is sent to Amplify Central and is visible in Business Insights.

 The binary agent can run in the following mode: